eXascaleInfolab/PyExPool/README.md

 	"""

 	execute(job, async=True):
-		"""Schecule the job for the execution
+		"""Schedule the job for the execution

 		job  - the job to be executed, instance of Job async  - async execution or wait until execution completed